Using response tags to categorize customer feedback into topics is a highly effective practice that will help you easily analyze your NPS data.

 Find the Response ID property from the list and select it.

-Below, in the Response tags field, choose the “Classify text” option, and finally select the Text property from the list.
+Below, in the Response tags field, choose the “Classify text” option, and finally select the All tags property from the list.

 Continue and test this last step.

 If everything looks ok and no error has been thrown, then you can save and enable the Zap.

 The three-step Zap will track your Retently account’s new responses, and whenever a customer leaves a new text-feedback, Zapier will export it to your MonkeyLearn account.
 MonkeyLearn will automatically analyze the text feedback and will identify one or more tags, that will be then returned to Retently and applied as tags to the customer response.